curl/curl/tests/README.md

     CURL_DEBUG=ssl curl -v https://curl.se

-  will make the `ssl` connection filter log more details.
+  makes the `ssl` connection filter log more details.
 One may do that for every filter type and also use a combination of names, separated by `,` or space.